LaudateCorpus1/failplan2020/trains.md

-# Information about specific services
+# FailPlan 2020

+This is intended as a (hopefully) more useful set of FAQs for the [RailPlan 2020 problems](https://www.railplan2020.com/timetables).
+Not affiliated with GTR, obviously.

+For the general questions, see the [main page](/).

-This is based on experience over the last couple of weeks.
+This page has a some information on specific services based on experience over the last couple of weeks.
 Obviously it's just best efforts!
+If you'd like to add something, [email me](mailto:ganesh@earth.li), or if you're familiar with GitHub, send me a [pull request](https://github.com/hsenag/failplan2020).

 ## Morning peak on the Peterborough line